The tendency for video games to reward you with the best items and weapons only when you've proven that you don't need them anymore.

 After defeating the Final Boss in the dungeon crawler From the Abyss, you can send your character back to the shop owner after saving your game clear data, and he will reward you with the Rubengart ring, the best accessory in the game (+ 15 to all stats, and resistance to every element).
 Of course, you've already defeated the Abyss Demon King, the most powerful monster in the land, so a few extra points to INT doesn't really mean much at this point.

-After catching every insect/fish in all three Animal Crossing games, you are rewarded with a Golden version of the Bug net/Fishing rod, which allows you to catch the two more easily.
-However, at this point, you'll have no need to catch any more of the things and the items are therefore useless.
-Also, in the DS version, there is no bonuses for paying off your final debt at all (the Gamecube version had a Golden Statue in front of the Train Station for paying off the last debt).
+After catching every insect/fish in all the Animal Crossing games, you are rewarded with a Golden version of the Bug net/Fishing rod, which allows you to catch the two more easily.
+However, at this point, you'll have no need to catch any more of the things outside of maybe earning money for upgrades to your house/town.
+Also, in the DS version, there are no bonuses for fully upgrading your house at all (the Gamecube version had a Golden Statue in front of the Train Station for paying off the last upgrade).